 Housing Benefit is not paid for rent free weeks.

 Regulated rent tenancies

 Regulated rents are tenancies that started before 15 January 1989.
-Housing Benefit is usually calculated based on the rent charge minus any services.
+Housing Benefit is usually calculated based on the rent charge less any service charges.

 The registered rent is binding for a minimum of two years and the landlord cannot charge a higher rent.
 Housing Benefit is calculated based on the registered rent figure.